YconquestY/cs-629/README.md

 ```

 All tests but `matmul32` typically take less than 2s to finish. `matmul32` is much slower (30s to 1mn).
+There is a known issue with WSL, where if the current repo is cloned on the windows filesystem and not on the linux one, things go much slower.
+Consider cloning in the linux filesystem if you are on WSL.

 ### How does testing work?
 (For enrichment)